jotigokaraju/brailleconverter/README.md

 # TouchTalk Live Speech to Braille Converter
 ## Notes to Viewers
 This project is currently in the process of being patented.
 The code shown here provides only the functional code for the TouchTalk web app.
+A full project description can be found on [ProjectBoard](https://partner.projectboard.world/ysc/project/touchtalk-an-innovative-communication-platform-for-the-deafblind).

+This project was submitted to the 2024 Canada-wide Science Fair.
+The project won the Engineering Innovation Award (Best Engineering Project) from the Engineering Institute of Canada and the Canadian Society for Senior Engineers, a Senior Gold Medal, the Best Senior Health and Wellness Project Challenge Award, and a Youth Can Innovate Grand Award.

 ## Process Explanation
 The TouchTalk platform integrates a web application with a physical device to facilitate communication for Deafblind individuals.
 A logic diagram is provided in Figure 10, and a simple video description is attached at the end.